bennettslin/yearlings_bobtail_app/PITCH_TEMP.md

 * Startups, like Google, need to scale first, then think about profits.
 They may not see a profit until they reach millions of users.
 Superlinear growth.

-* If a startup makes no profit when it has thousands of users, why would it suddenly profit with a million users?
+* If a startup makes no profit when it has thousands of users, why would anyone expect it can suddenly profit with a million users?
 One reason is the network effect, Facebook.

 * Another reason is economies of scale, Amazon.